- Pediatric Heart

 - Pediatric Lung

-The lung transplant program started in 1994.
-Since the program’s inception, physicians have successfully performed more than 600 lung transplants.
+- Experience.
 Our center is home to the first adult, first pediatric and first heart-lung transplants in Florida.
-The UF Health Transplant Center performed the first re-transplant in the state and the first transplant for ventilator-dependent patients.
+The UF Health Shands Transplant Center also performed the first re-transplant (a second lung transplant in the same patient) in the state and the first transplant for ventilator-dependent patients.

 Transplant Programs & Practices